top of page

 No Soldier shall, in time of peace be quartered in any house, without the consent of the Owner, nor in time of war, but in a manner to be prescribed by law.

 Engblom v.
-Carey (1982) applied Third Amendment protections to state action and National Guard members.
+Carey (1982) applied Third Amendment protections to state action and extended protections to National Guard members acting in a law enforcement capacity.

 4th Ammendment